robocorp/template-python-workitems/README.md

 ## Local testing

-For best experience to test the work items in this example we recommend using [our VS Code extensions](https://robocorp.com/docs/developer-tools/visual-studio-code).
+For best experience to test the work items in this example we recommend using [Robocorp Code -extensions for VS Code](https://robocorp.com/docs/developer-tools/visual-studio-code/extension-features).
 With the Robocorp Code extension you can simply run and [select the input work items](https://robocorp.com/docs/developer-tools/visual-studio-code/extension-features#using-work-items) to use, create inputs to simulate error cases, and so on.

 ## Extending the template